 How to choose an Acupuncturist?

-What is an Acupuncture Treatment like?
+What is Acupuncture like?

-For your first acupuncture treatment, you should expect the first visit is longer than follow up visits.
+For your first acupuncture, you should expect the first visit is longer than follow up visits.
 Experienced acupuncturist needs to gain a complete understanding of your main health concern, general health and lifestyle.
-After a diagnosis is given, an acupuncture treatment plan is developed to suit the individual health condition.
+After a diagnosis is given, an acupuncture plan is developed to suit the individual health condition.
 Acupuncture needles are very thin, and most people feel no pain or very little pain.
 If you do feel pain, you need to tell your acupuncturist to adjust the needles for your comfort.

 History of Acupuncture

-Acupuncture is one of the commonly used Traditional Chinese Medicine therapies.
+Acupuncture is one of the commonly used traditional Chinese medicine therapies.
 It has a clearly recorded history of about 2000 years.
 Some Chinese scholars believe that the practice of acupuncture began during the Stone Age when stone knives or sharp edged tools were used to puncture and drain abscesses.

 As acupuncture developed, stone knives were discarded and needles of stone and pottery were used.
 These simple and primitive needles are still used in some of the rural areas of China.
 Eventually metal needles began to appear and these took the form of the classical “Nine Needles”.
 The “Nine Needles” were initially made of either bronze, or gold and silver, and seem to have been first used about 2000 years ago.
 Some acupuncturists still use gold and silver needles, but most acupuncturists use stainless steel needles now.
 (Types of acupuncture needles)